An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: MCMC simulations using Stan

-In the last block of JAGS code in \R{} to be described here, properties of the MCMC sample representation of the univariate {\bf posterior marginal probability distribution} for each model parameter, and of the bivariate correlations between the latter are made explicit.
-This comprises information on the values of the mean, standard deviation, and some selected quantiles, the plotting of the graph of the {\tt pdf}, and the determination of the limits of highest posterior density intervals, the default setting for the probability enclosed of which is~95\%.
-In addition, the bivariate correlation matrix for the simulated model parameters is calculated, and mutual dependencies visualised via a scatter plot matrix.
+Finally, properties of the MCMC sample representation of the univariate \textbf{posterior marginal probability distribution} for each unknown \textbf{model parameter} and of potential \textbf{posterior bivariate correlations} between these \textbf{model parameters} are made explicit.
+This comprises information on the values of the mean, the standard deviation, and of some selected quantiles, a plot of a \textbf{compatibility interval} with pre-specified confidence levels,\footnote{McElreath (2020)~\ct[p~56]{mce2020a} reminds the reader emphatically that the $(95 \%, 5 \%)$- and $(99 \%, 1 \%)$-splits known from frequentist null hypothesis significance testing are a mere convention and have anything but an intrinsic meaning for drawing inferences.} and a plot of the \texttt{pdf}.
+Moreover, mutual dependencies between \textbf{model parameters} are visualised via a \textbf{scatter plot matrix}.
+In addition, MCMC samples for the unknown \textbf{model parameters} generated via the HMC sampling algorithm can be extracted with the function \texttt{rstan::extract()}.